-Amazon S3 offers an object storage service where each object is stored as a file name With given ID number and metadata.
+Amazon S3 offers an object storage service where each object is stored as a file name With a given ID number and metadata.
 Unlike file and block cloud storage, Amazon S3 allows a developer to access an object via a REST API.

-The system defined is used for maintaining things such as creation date, size, last modified etc. whereas the user-defined system is used to assign key values to the data that user uploads.
-Key-value helps users to organise objects and allow easy retrieval.
-S3 allows users to upload, store and download file having size up to five terabytes.
+The system defined is used for maintaining things such as creation date, size, last modified, etc. whereas the user-defined system is used to assign key values to the data that the user uploads.
+Key-value helps users to organize objects and allows easy retrieval.
+S3 allows users to upload, store and download files having sizes up to five terabytes.

 Write, read, and delete unlimited objects containing from 1 byte to 5 terabytes of data.

-Eventual consistency: there is a time lag between the changes made in the data to the point where all participants can see it.
+2) Eventual consistency: there is a time lag between the changes made in the data to the point where all participants can see it.
 It might not be visible immediately, but eventually, it appears.

 Standard storage class is a default storage class in S3 that stores the user’s data across multiple devices.
 It provides 99.99% availability and 99.999999999% durability.
 It can save the loss of two facilities concurrently and provide low latency and high throughput performance.